Operation Frequent Wind: The embassy

-Major Kean returned to the ground floor of the chancery and ordered his men to withdraw into a large semicircle at the main entrance to the chancery.
+Kean returned to the ground floor of the chancery and ordered his men to withdraw into a large semicircle at the main entrance to the chancery.
 Most of the Marines were inside the chancery when the crowds outside the embassy broke through the gates into the compound.
 The Marines closed and bolted the chancery door, the elevators were locked by Seabees on the sixth floor and the Marines withdrew up the stairwells locking grill gates behind them.
 On the ground floor a water tanker was driven through the chancery door and the crowd began to surge up through the building toward the rooftop.
 The Marines on the rooftop had sealed the doors and were using Mace to discourage the crowd from trying to break through.
 Sporadic gunfire from around the embassy passed over the rooftop.